TRAFFORD SPECIFIC INFORMATION

 - a safeguarding referral (whether the adult is the victim or alleged perpetrator, regardless of whether they have family or friends).

-Chapter 10 of the MCA code of practice (see the link above) provides further information on when an IMCA should be instructed; in Section 10.74 further guidance can be found on when a person without capacity has no ‘appropriate’ family and friends who can be consulted.
+Chapter 10 of the Mental Capacity Act (MCA) Code of Practice (gov.uk) provides further information on when an IMCA should be instructed; in Section 10.74 further guidance can be found on when a person without capacity has no ‘appropriate’ family and friends who can be consulted.

 1.3 The role of the IMCA